 Cheryl May

-Can systemic design optimise on realities of asynchronous development and bridge time and space between distributed, often unrelated teams?
+Can systemic design optimise on realities of asynchronous ecosystem development and bridge time and space between distributed, often unrelated teams?
 Does it make sense to work incrementally?

 This case study is based on the Canadian Business for Purpose Network (B4PN), hosted by MaRS Discovery District and funded by the McConnell Foundation.
 The author evaluated network activities from November 2020 to March 2022 and provided inputs to ecosystem development based on strategic clarity work.